 So if you and your spouse both have jobs that pay about the same amount, alimony is not likely to be considered.
 However, if one spouse makes twice the income of the other spouse, or if one spouse does not work at all, it could be an issue in your divorce case.

 Of course, the devil is in the details, and you should keep reading to find out what those details are.
-You should also definitely seek the advice and guidance of an attorney if you think alimony is a possibility in your divorce case.
+You should also definitely seek the advice and guidance of a family law attorney if you think alimony is a possibility in your divorce case.

 YOU HAVE TO ASK FOR ALIMONY